Jounce Therapeutics Inc. (JNCE) Shares Up Despite Recent Market Volatility

-Jounce Therapeutics Inc. (NASDAQ: JNCE)’s stock price has increased by 3.67 compared to its previous closing price of 1.61.
-However, the company has seen a gain of 66.93% in its stock price over the last five trading days.
+Jounce Therapeutics Inc. (NASDAQ: JNCE)’s stock price has increased by 21.85 compared to its previous closing price of 1.51. however, the company has experienced a 10.18% increase in its stock price over the last five trading days.

 Is It Worth Investing in Jounce Therapeutics Inc. (NASDAQ: JNCE) Right Now?

-The 36-month beta value for JNCE is also noteworthy at 0.63.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Moreover, the 36-month beta value for JNCE is 0.62.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for JNCE is $3.33, which is $1.66 above than the current price.
-The public float for JNCE is 41.32M, and at present, short sellers hold a 10.10% of that float.
-The average trading volume of JNCE on March 20, 2023 was 3.02M shares.
+The average price recommended by analysts for Jounce Therapeutics Inc. (JNCE) is $3.33, which is $1.49 above the current market price.
+The public float for JNCE is 41.32M and currently, short sellers hold a 7.70% of that float.
+On March 27, 2023, JNCE’s average trading volume was 3.07M shares.

 JNCE’s Market Performance

-The stock of Jounce Therapeutics Inc. (JNCE) has seen a 66.93% increase in the past week, with a 54.55% rise in the past month, and a 134.82% gain in the past quarter.
-The volatility ratio for the week is 11.16%, and the volatility levels for the past 30 days are at 12.02% for JNCE.
-The simple moving average for the last 20 days is 46.07% for JNCE stock, with a simple moving average of -24.83% for the last 200 days.
+JNCE stock saw an increase of 10.18% in the past week, with a monthly gain of 60.00% and a quarterly increase of 124.91%.
+The volatility ratio for the week is 7.07%, and the volatility levels for the last 30 days are 10.68% for Jounce Therapeutics Inc. (JNCE).
+The simple moving average for the last 20 days is 45.78% for JNCE stock, with a simple moving average of -15.12% for the last 200 days.

 Analysts’ Opinion of JNCE